EdwinVW/akka.net-warehouse-sample/README.md

 Browse the code to see how I've used Akka.NET to build this system.
 Make sure you're familiar with this solution before looking at the othe sample solutions in this repo.

 ## Remoting solution
-The *Remoting* solution demonstrates location transparency using *Akka.Remote* ((see docs)[http://getakka.net/docs/remoting/]).
+The *Remoting* solution demonstrates location transparency using *Akka.Remote* (see the [documentation](http://getakka.net/docs/remoting)).
 It contains an additional project *Sales* which is a console application.
 In this solution, the *Sales* actor will be created in the process of this second console application.
 Make sure you set both the *Warehouse* project as the *Sales* project as startup projects.

 The code in this solution is almost identical to the code in the *Start* solution.
 The magic is primarily in the *App.config* of the console applications.
 In the *Warehouse* project, remoting is configured: